BioBoost/object-oriented-programming-using-java/12_methods/readme.md

 ### Where to place your own methods

-For the moment there are two places where we can place our own methods:
+For the moment there are two places where custom methods can be placed:

-* Inside our own classes such as `LightBulb` and `Point`.
+* Inside the classes you created such as `LightBulb` and `Point`.
 * Inside the application class where `main` resides.
 More on this later

 All methods need to be placed between the curly braces `{}` of the class itself.
 Make sure not to place methods inside the body of other methods.
 Some examples are shown below.